-Shows if the shader is using at least one ray traversal which forces the compiler to fallback to the slower multi-context traversal behavior.
+Shows if the shader is using at least one ray traversal which forces the compiler to fallback to a slower traversal behavior.

 To avoid the slow traversal behavior for ray query usage, Arm recommends having a single rayQueryProceed() per rayQueryInitialize().
 Both rayQueryProceed() and rayQueryInitialize() must be called unconditionally.
 The following examples demonstrate possible causes of a slower traversal: